 Acceptable sources include institutional or private Verification of Mortgage (VOM).
 The underwriter must obtain the current balance, current status, monthly payment amount and a satisfactory 12-month payment history.
-Cancelled checks for the most recent 3 months to verify the validity of the 12-month VOM are required if the mortgage is serviced by the private servicer.
+Cancelled checks for the most recent 2 months to verify the validity of the 12-month VOM are required if the mortgage is serviced by the private servicer or not reported on credit report.